hengtek/AnimeStudio/README.md

 # What's changed ?

 This is a non-exhaustive list of modifications :
+- Removed usage of a [certain dll for a certain decryption](https://github.com/Escartem/AnimeStudio/commit/1fcfa9041e07cd0a98b4d23f1578e910256fa1f8) 👀
-- Merged fixes for Genshin, Star Rail and ZZZ suport
+- Merged fixes for Genshin, Star Rail and ZZZ suport with improvements
 - Dark mode
 - Reorganised menu bar for easier usage
 - Addes SHA256 hash for assets
-- New game selector merged with UnityCN keys list
+- New game selector merged with UnityCN keys list and updated UnityCN keys manager
 - Asset Browser improvements
     - It is now possible to use json files instead of only message pack
     - You can now relocate the sources files of a map instead of having to build a new one to adjust them, making maps no longer game install dir dependant